-Whether you have a tiny puppy, like our new Shadow-Pup, or a big old dawg — my Bravo (below) at one time tipped the scales at 120 pounds — potty training puppies keeps your house hygienic and offers discipline and routine to our dog.
+Do you have a dog or puppy with potty woes?
+Whether you have a tiny puppy, like when Shadow-Pup arrived, or a big old dawg — my Bravo (below) at one time tipped the scales at 120 pounds — potty training puppies keep your house hygienic and offers discipline and routine to our dog.

 A new puppy brings great joy, but potty training puppies can lead to frustration.
 Puppy potty accidents start your relationship off on the wrong paw.
 Without the right training, he won’t know how to please you.
+He may not even know how to go potty on grass.
 Even older dogs can benefit from refresher training if they’ve had potty training lapses.